 The Ceramic polishing benchstone is just under 2 inches long and is my favorite part of the QuadSharp pocket tool.
 The 800 (medium) grit ceramic strip is harder than steel and will never wear out.
 Used free hand like a regular bench stone or butchers steel, I find myself using this element more than any other on a regular basis.
 The tapered edges will work great on your serrated knives and gives you some leverage for working on curved or thicker blades.

-For serrated and partially serrated blades, each groove requires individual attention.
+For serrated blades and partially serrated, each groove requires individual attention.
 The tapered ceramic benchstone can be pulled against the groove of smaller serrations or used in a rolling motion to sweep the curves of larger serrations.
 Repeating the process until every single serration is sharp takes a little bit of time, making a mindful way to pass the time around a campfire.